jvckmorvn/longest-word-game/README.md

 ## Installation
 - Pull the project from this public repository.
 - Run `bundle install` in your terminal to install the necessary gems and dependencies.
-- Run `rails db:create db:migrate` in your terminal to set up the database.
 - Finally, run `rails server` and navigate to 'localhost:3000' in your web browser to start using the app!